bioinformaticsdotca/BiCG_2019/IA_Day3/SNVcalling.md

 ### Additional commandline SNV practice

-If there is time and interest, we can try an additional subset of the data, following the Module7_snv lab from yesterday.
+If there is time and interest, we can try an additional subset of the data, following the Module7_snv lab from earlier today.

 Subset the reads by specifcying a sub-region of the exome bam files using samtools view.
 * b = output bam